coderpatros/environment-indicator/README.md

 please include a list of the computed styles from your browsers dev tools.
 Or if you're up to it, create a fix and pull request.

-## Licence

-This code is licenced under the GPL v3.

 ## Usage

 I've tried to keep usage as simple as possible.
 It involves including a single